Homewise: History

-UK Homewise

-Homewise began back in 1971 when founder Reg Neal noticed that many of his friends and colleagues were unable to find suitable housing for their retirement.
-Accommodation was either too big, too small, in the wrong location or required too much upkeep.
-There were very few options available to people over the age of 60 who wanted a comfortable home to call their own.

 Activities

 Homewise runs classes for those hoping to purchase and finance homes, provides lending services, and has both real estate agents and brokers.

-Homewise UK offers a home-for-life plan as their main product.

 Funding

 Homewise is funded in part by grants from national and local organizations, including the Ford Foundation, the John D. and Catherine T. MacArthur Foundation, Calvert Foundation, Los Alamos National Laboratory Foundation, McCune Charitable Foundation, NeighborWorks America, Domanica Foundation, the Wachovia Foundation and the United States Department of Housing and Urban Development.